Access IPOs

 Non-accredited investors will need to be more patient.

-The only potential way to access pre-IPO companies is through a fund such as the Fundrise Innovation Fund or ARK Venture Fund.
-Neither fund holds Mammoth Biosciences stock at this point.
+The only potential way to access pre-IPO companies is through a fund such as the Fundrise Innovation Fund.

-These funds enable investors to own pre-IPO companies with the accreditation hurdle.
+This funds enable investors to own pre-IPO companies without the accreditation hurdle.
+However, Mammoth is not in the portfolio at this time.

 Everyone else will need to wait until the IPO or after the IPO completes.